John-Otago/Key-Journals/README.md

 # Selected Journals in HASS

 A J.W.
 Project
 Last Update: 15 July 2021 (for July 2021 – June 2022)

-This is a collection of the most important and high-impact journals in HASS (Humanities & Social Sciences).
+This is a collection of high-impact journals in HASS (Humanities & Social Sciences).

 Each year, I process the data from the latest Journal Citation Reports (JCR) to select and compile a list of journals with the highest impact in the Social Sciences Citation Index (SSCI) and the Arts and Humanities Citation Index (AHCI).

 I publish my criteria here, but the list is *not* for public release as it is based on proprietary data.
-My students and colleagues can contact me for a copy (not to be shared publicly).
+Colleagues and students can contact me for a copy (not to be shared publicly).

 ---